*This post is in association with Pretty Gifted

-With Mother’s Day fast approaching, it is about time we start planning!
-I have never been one to purchase a “Best Mum Mug” or something that will just get thrown into the back of the cupboard, never to see daylight again.
+With Mother’s Day fast approaching, it is time to start planning!
+I have never been someone who purchases a “Best Mum Mug” or something that will just get thrown into the back of the cupboard, never to see daylight again.
 I have always aimed to either create or buy something a bit more meaningful and with Pretty Gifted, it’s just got a whole lot easier.

-I remember when I was 15 years old, I saved up my money to get my Mum a necklace that she had wanted for quite a while.
-I then ran into town in my lunch break to get a nice box and some wrappings to make it look nice.
-I would always go for either handmade for that personal touch or something special.
+When I was 15 years old, I saved up some of my own money to get my Mum a necklace that she had wanted for quite a while.
+I then ran into town in my lunch break to get a nice box and gift wrap to make it look nice.

 Easy Mother’s Day Card